ajorgensen/ajorgensen.github.io/content/post/tale-of-two-pipes-subprocess.md

 print sys.stderr
 ```

-This works all well and good, it will print the output of `ls -la` to the console.
-Lets go ahead and add another character to this story, a c program that logs messages to stderr which can be common for some scripts printing out debug information.
+At first glance this appears to work well for our use case, it will print the output of `ls -la` to the console.
+At this point we must add another character to this story, a c program that logs meaningless messages to stderr in order to prove a point.

 ```c
 #include <stdio.h>